spack/spack/lib/spack/docs/workflows.rst

 """"""""""""""""""""""""""""

 The default projection into a view is to link every package into the root of the view.
-This can be changed through the ``projections.yaml`` file in the view.
+This can be changed by adding a ``projections.yaml`` configuration file to the view.
 The projection configuration file for a view located at ``/my/view`` is stored in ``/my/view/.spack/projections.yaml``.

 When creating a view, the projection configuration file can also be specified from the command line using the ``--projection-file`` option